HDMS Odin: Description

 The ship was 73.4 m long overall with a beam of 14.78 m.
 She had a draft of 5 m and displaced 3170 t.
 Her crew consisted of 206 officers and enlisted men.
 She was fitted with a retractable spur ram in the bow.
 The ship was reconstruction in 1898 to give her main guns better arcs of fire and an armored conning tower was added.

 Odin had one horizontal direct-acting steam engine, built by Burmeister & Wain, that drove a single propeller shaft.
 The engine was rated at a 2300 ihp for a designed speed of 12 kn.
 The ship carried a maximum of 177 t of coal that gave her a range of 1200 nmi at 9 kn.

 She was initially armed with four single Armstrong 254 mm rifled muzzle-loading (RML) guns mounted in the armored citadel and six 76 mm guns.
 In 1883, the 76-millimeter guns were replaced by four 87 mm rifled breech-loading guns.
 The 254-millimeter guns were later converted into 16-caliber breech-loading guns by Krupp.

 The ship had a complete waterline armored belt that ranged in thickness from 102 to 303 mm.
 The battery was protected by 178 mm armor plates.
 The deck armor was 26 mm thick.
 The conning tower was protected by armor plates 142 mm thick.

 Construction and career

 Odin, named for the eponymous god from Norse legend, was laid down by the Naval Dockyard in Copenhagen on 13 April 1871, launched on 12 December 1872 and completed on 7 September 1874.
-She was stricken from the Navy List on 12 June 1912 and sold for scrap.
-The ship was broken up in the Netherlands.